protonemedia/inertiajs-events-laravel-dusk/README.md

 composer require protonemedia/inertiajs-events-laravel-dusk --dev
 ```

-Add to your main JavaScript file:
+Add the `inertiaEventsCount` object to your main JavaScript file, somewhere above the creation of the Vue application instance.

 ```js
 window.inertiaEventsCount = {